-We help you navigate the complexities of selling your residential or commercial property.
+Our property team can help you navigate the complexities of selling your property, whether residential or commercial.

 Do you need a lawyer to sell your house?

-You do not have to engage a lawyer when you sell your house however there are considerable intricacies involved in selling property in Victoria so we would recommend that you work with a qualified property lawyer.
-Our property lawyers ensure that the preparation of your Contract of Sale and Vendor Statement (Section 32) is completed with your unique circumstances in mind.
+You do not have to engage a lawyer when you sell your house however there are complexities involved in selling a property in Victoria so we would recommend that you work with a qualified property lawyer.
+Our property lawyers ensure that the preparation of your Contract of Sale and Vendor Statement (Section 32) is tailored and completed with your specific circumstances in mind.

-We have extensive experience to walk you through the complete process of conveyancing from preparing your Contract of Sale and Vendor’s Statement (Section 32) to settlement.
+Our property lawyers and conveyancers have extensive experience to guide you through the complete process of conveyancing from preparing your Contract of Sale and Vendor’s Statement (Section 32) through to settlement.

 What is a cooling-off right?